shanejp76/Forecasting-Tool-for-Swing-Trading/README.md

 2. Follow the instructions on the Streamlit interface to interact with the application.

-## Appendix

-### Ticker List

-Displays the list of tickers used in the analysis.

-### Raw Data

-Shows the raw data used for forecasting.

-### Forecast Grid

-Displays the forecasted data.

-### Forecast Components

-Shows the components of the forecast.

-### Model Iterations

-Displays the accuracy metrics for different models:
-- Baseline Model
-- Winsorized Model
-- Final Model

 ### About

 #### Swing Trading

 This application was designed to enhance my swing trading strategy.
-Swing trading focuses on capturing short-term price movements, and this tool provides me with valuable insights.
+Swing trading focuses on capturing short-term price movements, and this tool provides accurate forecasting data.

 I've integrated a Prophet forecasting model, fine-tuned with techniques like winsorization and hyperparameter tuning to optimize its accuracy.
 The model dynamically adjusts its training data based on the stock's volatility, aiming to improve prediction accuracy.